Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - Menu control assignment.
     - Since the mod cannot always determine the triggering source of certain menus, such as Message Box menus triggered externally by scripts, the wrong player can gain control of menus at times.
 A colored border that matches the menu-controlling player's crosshair color is drawn around the screen to indicate which player is in charge of menus.
     - Refrain from opening load doors, fast-traveling, or saving while menus are open, especially if a companion player is controlling menus.
 Data from the companion player (ex. name, race name, skill levels, or inventory) may still be copied to player 1 when the game saves, which can only be undone by reloading an older save.
+- Spellcasting for companion players:
+	- Left and right hand casting can feel 'sticky' or unresponsive at times.
+Will require sheathing and drawing the spells and potentially trying some of the debug options to reset the hand casters.
+	- Moving further away from the camera can lead to a slower casting charge speed and less responsive casting overall.
+Haven't found the cause for this yet.
+	- Fire-and-forget spellcasts can fail if a bound weapon is equipped in the other hand.

 #### The following systems are not fully implemented or have some issues:
 - Crosshair magnetism:
 	- Certain objects' apparent widths/heights on the screen may not match the game's reported bounding box dimensions in some cases.